kanchankhemnar/Counter/README.md

-This is a number counter project made by using react and redux toolkit.
+This project is a number counter application developed using React and Redux Toolkit